hodades/Hadings_tool/README.md

 # Headings_tool_gamma
-# Git Repository for the Msc data for business Training
+# Git Repository for the Msc Data For Business Training

 This repository contains our courses and exercises for the [Python] training.